 What is it about?

-The paper presents research with children in London and Madrid on their ideas and reasoning about the beliefs of humans, animals, and supernatural beings including God, using a simple and well-known psychological experimental known as the 'Smarties test'.
-In this test, children are presented a Smarties tube and shown that it contains rocks rather than Smarties.
+The paper presents research with children in London and Madrid on their ideas and reasoning about the beliefs of humans, animals, and supernatural beings including God.
+Using a simple and well-known psychological experiment known as the 'Smarties test', children aged 5 to 9 years old are presented with a Smarties tube and shown that it contains rocks rather than Smarties.
 The experiment tests so-called 'false beliefs' because children are then asked whether others - who are not privy to the information about its actual content - would 'falsely' believe Smarties were inside the tube.
 Children in both locations attributed false beliefs to humans (their mother, friend and teacher), but less so to animals (dog, bear, and ladybird) and least to supernatural beings (superman, fairy, and especially God).
 There are some location differences.
-In London, fewer children in London attributed false beliefs to animals, which might be due to their experiences with those 'agents', while more Muslim children believed that God would 'know' rocks were in the tube, and the level of religious belief and practice was associated with this belief.
-More Spanish (compared to British) children attributed false belief to God and this might be a facet of a more 'anthropomorphic' concept (attributing human qualities to nonhumans) of God in Catholicism.
+In London, fewer children attributed false beliefs to animals, which might be due to exposure to those 'agents' (such as with pets, in nature or through wildlife programmes), while more Muslim children believed that God would 'know' rocks were in the tube compared with other children, and the level of religiousness was associated with this belief.
+More Spanish (compared to British) children attributed false belief to God and this might reflect the more 'anthropomorphic' representations of God in the country's Catholic culture (such as having physical characterisation of religious figures).

 Featured Image